decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 #### Construction

-Construct a JWS with the following header:
+Construct a JWS with a header like the following (substituting an appropriate `kid` value that encodes a key from the [`authentication` section of the signer's DID document](https://www.w3.org/TR/did-core/#authentication)):

 ```json
    {"typ":"JWM",